 3 SAF-T (PT) reports for resident businesses

 SAF-T (PT) includes monthly XML submissions, reconciled to the VAT return.
 There is also an annual reporting summary requirement.
 Data must be prepared on Autoridade Tributária e Aduaneira (AT) approved software, and submitted by the 20th of the month after the reporting period.
 At present, there are three Portuguese ledgers:

 - Accounting – The accounting systems must record the information to generate the electronic accounting file in SAFT-PT format.
-This monthly or annual declaration must include the lists of articles, clients and suppliers, VAT regimes, accounting movements and accounting plan.
+This on-demand declaration must include the lists of articles, clients and suppliers, VAT regimes, accounting movements and accounting plan.
 This will be used for completion of the annual IES reporting statement from 2024.
 The Accounting SAF-T is due to become mandatory annually from 2024, with the first report due in 2025 for resident businesses.

-- VAT invoice reporting – The electronic VAT return in SAFT-PT format must be submitted before the 12th of each month.
+- Billing reporting – The electronic VAT return in SAFT-PT format must be submitted before the 5th (previously 12th) of each month.
 The authorities require that the files be generated sequentially and go through an encryption process in which the electronic signature of the previous invoice is implemented as a control system for the file creation process.
 From 2023 foreign Portugal SAF-T requirements include SAF-T billing

 - Transport documents – Data in real time to the Tax and Customs Authority of Portugal.
 The solution automatically receives the code and integrates it into the transport document.
 This code allows the movement of goods.